-David Ing is a past-president (for the term 2011-2012) of the International Society for the Systems Sciences, having previously served as vice-president for research and publications, vice-president for communications and systems education, and chair of the Special Integration Group on Systems Applications in Business and Industry.
+David Ing is a past-president (2011-2012) of the International Society for the Systems Sciences, having previously served as vice-president for research and publications, vice-president for communications and systems education, and chair of the Special Integration Group on Systems Applications in Business and Industry.
 Related to this interest, he is co-founder of the Systems Science Working Group at INCOSE.

-David is vice-president of research and consulting for Healthcare EQ Inc. In 2012, he retired from IBM after 28 years of services. having attained the Quarter Century Club in 2010.
-His last role in IBM was as a business architect and marketing scientist in the Industry Solutions team, supporting IBM Software Group in North America.
-In 2006, he transitioned from a 12-year career as a senior managing consultant with IBM Global Business Services (formerly known as IBM Business Consulting Services, IBM Business Innovation Services and IBM Consulting Group).
+David is a cofounder and systems architecture researcher with Trito Innovation Colab, since 2018.
+In 2013, he was a cofounder, managing director, and chief scientist for Healthcare EQ Inc., an IBM business partner with offices in Toronto and Kingston, Jamaica.
+In 2012, he retired from IBM after 28 years of services, having entered the Quarter Century Club in 2010.
+His last roles in IBM were as a technical professional on the Websphere team; and as a business architect and marketing scientist in the Industry Solutions team supporting IBM Software Group in North America.
+In 2006, he had transitioned from a 12-year career as a senior managing consultant with IBM Global Business Services (formerly known as IBM Business Consulting Services, IBM Business Innovation Services and IBM Consulting Group).

-David is also an itinerant scholar with the Aalto University in Finland, where he teaches and is completing his Ph.D.
-He is a research fellow with the Centre for Systems Studies at the University of Hull, in the UK; and a visiting scholar at the Tokyo Institute of Technology.
+In 2017 and 2018, David has lectured at the Tongji University College of Design and Innovation (Shanghai), OCAD University program in Strategic Foresight and Innovation , and the University of Toronto iSchool (Faculty of Information).
+He has been an itinerant scholar with the Aalto University in Finland, where he taught in the Master’s program in Creative Sustainability, and is completing his Ph.D in Industrial Management.
+He has been a research fellow with the Centre for Systems Studies at the University of Hull, in the UK; and a visiting scholar at the Tokyo Institute of Technology.
 For 2006-2008, he was a senior researcher on the Rendez research project in Finland, investigating business innovation.
 He was a co-founder of the Canadian Centre for Marketing Information Technologies at the University of Toronto, and was author and an adjunct lecturer on a course on Marketing Information Technologies in the early 1990s.

 He was granted a Bachelor of Commerce degree from Trinity College at the University of Toronto, and a Master of Management degree from the Kellogg School of Management at Northwestern University .
 He continued doctoral studies into Business Strategy at University of British Columbia Faculty of Commerce and Business Administration , before leaving to join IBM.

-Despite travelling extensively throughout his career, David has continually resided in Toronto for more than two decades.
+Despite travelling extensively throughout his career, David has continually resided in Toronto for more than three decades.

 There’s also a Wikipedia entry on David Ing.